codership/documentation/galeracluster/source/training/tutorials/migration.rst

-.. cssclass:: library-document
+.. cssclass:: tutorial-article

 ============================
 Migrating to Galera Cluster
 ============================
 .. _`migration`:

+.. rst-class:: list-stats

+   Length: xxx words; Published: October 20, 2014; Topic: General; Level: Beginner

 For systems that already have instances of the standalone versions of MySQL or MariaDB, the Galera Cluster installation replaces the existing database server with a new one that includes the :term:`wsrep API` patch.
 This only affects the database server, not the data.

 When upgrading from a standalone database server, you must take some additional steps in order to subsequently preserve and use your data with Galera Cluster.

-For more information on installing Galera Cluster, see :doc:`Galera Installation <../training/tutorials/galera-installation>`.
+For more information on installing Galera Cluster, see :doc:`Galera Installation <galera-installation>`.

 .. _`upgrade-system-tables`: